utah-cs3550-fa24/assignments/hw7.md

     mydomain.whatever

-As long as that that domain has a TXT record containing your Github username, you've passed this phase.
+As long as that that domain has a TXT record containing your name, you've passed this phase.
 It's not autograded.

 Phase 2: AWS and EC2